singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 {% include math.html math_code="$\beta_0k +\beta_{1k}x_1^* +\beta_{2k}x_2^* +...+\beta_{pk}x_p^*$" style="margin-top:0.2em;" %}

 Thats it for this version of Support Vector Machine discussion.
-Feel free to express your thoughts in the comments and share this post with your freinds.
+Feel free to express your thoughts in the comments and share this post with your friends.